Seanzy/Springboard/README.md

 start.sh, not git start

 Passing 4 exercises!
 I love this way of improving!
 Thank you Springboard for introducing me to this site.
 I stopped using the Github website to push my changes now!

+11/5/20 - attempted a codewars kata today but had computer issues with too many python processes running in the background.
+Completed more Springboard work, traded, and worked on my trading programs.
+Need to get many things automated.

+11/6/20 - Spoke with mentor today.